Jiyuan-Yang/ror_course_online_shopping_mall/README.md

 Just follow the instructions, in the directory of this project, type

 ```
-rails db:migrate
+bin/rails db:migrate RAILS_ENV=development
 ```

-Then reload the pages and everything will work well :-)
+Then reload the pages and everything will be fine :-)